-Here's an alternative how-to for those who don't work on a system where Cylc, Rose and FCM have already been installed and/or can't use the Met Office Virtual Machine (e.g. for security reasons).
+JULES From Scratch is an alternative how-to for those who don't work on a system where Cylc, Rose and FCM have already been installed and/or can't use the Met Office Virtual Machine (e.g. for security reasons).
 I (Toby Marthews) wrote the first version of it in 2017.
-I'm also assuming little or no familiarity with any recent version of JULES (which, considering all the changes with the introduction of Rose, currently includes more JULES users than you might think).
+I'm also assuming little or no familiarity with any recent version of JULES.